Off-policy Evaluation with Deeply-abstracted States: Preliminaries

 \section{Preliminaries}

 In this section, we first introduce some key concepts relevant to OPE in RL, such as MDP, target and behavior policies, value functions, IS ratios (Section~\ref{sec:data}).
-We next review state abstractions for optimal policy learning (Section~\ref{sec:optimal}), alongside with four prominent OPE methodologies (Section~\ref{sec:OPEmethod}).
+Subsequently, we review four prominent OPE methodologies in Section~\ref{sec:OPEmethod}.